The Real Housewives of Munich

 The Real Housewives of Munich, abbreviated RHOMUC, is a German reality television series that premiered on streaming-service RTL+ on 6 July 2024.
 Developed as an international installment of the American The Real Housewives franchise, it aired one season and focused on the personal and professional lives of several women living in Munich, Germany.

 Overview

-Season 1

 The Real Housewives of Munich was officially announced on 6 June 2024.
 Developed as an international installment of the American The Real Housewives franchise, it is the first German installment of the franchise.
-Djamila Celina, known for her appearance in The Real Housewives of Amsterdam, served as "Friend" in the first season.
+Djamila Celina Melcherts, known for her appearance in The Real Housewives of Amsterdam, served as "Friend" in the first season.

 On 6 July 2024 the first two episodes were released on German streaming service RTL+.
 The first season contains six episodes, with the last two episodes, released on 20 July 2024.

 After generating only moderate viewing numbers, RTL decided to cancel the series after one season.
 The show also had some negative reviews with the Housewives facing sharp criticism due to the show.